 Germany’s central position in the EU makes it an ideal location for logistics hubs and distribution centers in Europe.
 Serving over 82 million German citizens, 150 million consumers in nine neighboring countries and nearly 500 million EU residents, Germany is the direct link to Western and Eastern European markets.1

 Germany’s infrastructure is highly developed: the density of the country’s highway network is twice the EU average and significant investments mean that conditions are continuously being improved.
-Germany plans to spend €264 billion on roads, brides, railways and waterways by 2030, making it a good investment for use as a European hub and to tap into the local market.2
+Germany plans to spend €264 billion on roads, bridges, railways and waterways by 2030, making it a good investment for use as a European hub and to tap into the local market.2

 3 Quick facts